Health & Safety Policy-

 You play an in important role in stopping the spread of COVID19.
-Thank you for reviewing, and abiding by, these requirements attending classes or meetings at SAAA.
+Thank you for reviewing, and abiding by, these guidelines while attending classes or meetings at SAAA.
 Signage has been added to assist you.

 - If you are sick or have recently (within 14 days) been exposed to someone confirmed or suspected to be infected with coronavirus stay home.
 We have temporarily amended our cancellation policy to provide you with flexibility should you fall ill.

-- Due to the Delta variant and the rise in Covid-19 cases, we are asking that everyone wear a mask that fully covers the nose and mouth at all times.
+- While we are no longer requiring it, we do encourage everyone wear a mask that fully covers the nose and mouth while indoors regardless of your vaccination status.
 If you have a medical condition or concern that precludes the wearing of a mask please contact us in advance for alternative arrangements.

-- We are also asking that everyone maintain as much social distancing at all times.
-No close talking, hugs, hand shakes, or high fives please.
+- We are also asking that everyone maintain as much social distancing when possible and refrain from close talking, hugs, hand shakes, and high fives please.

 - Health experts recommend that everyone wash their hands frequently and thoroughly with soap and water for at least 20 seconds.
 If hand washing is not possible please use available hand sanitizer containing at least 62% alcohol.

 - You will no longer be required t Saveo sign a liability waiver in order to attend a class or meeting in person.
 [Amended May 27th, 2021]

 - If you are uncomfortable attending in person classes, meetings, and events you may be able to "live stream" from your home or office.
 Contact us for more details.